Summer is here and many children and youth are spending their time with peers, friends and family. Consider some of these ideas for family fun!

 · Listen to celebrities read children’s stories on Storyline Online.

-During this time of social distancing, encourage your kids to spend time drawing and making handmade cards for grandparents and other loved ones who may decide to continue to shelter at home once restrictions are lifted.
+Encourage your kids to spend time drawing and making handmade cards for grandparents and other loved ones who may decide to continue to shelter at home.
 Families can also safely exercise outdoors together, go for a walk, bike ride or step into nature for a hike.
 Most Tennessee State Parks are open and would love to see you!

 With all the outdoor summer fun comes an increased responsibility of keeping the little ones safe!

 Water Safety Tips

 · Always have adult supervision when children are in and around water

 · Don’t rely on pool floats or arm floats to protect your children

 · Install secure fencing with locking gate around home pools